 - Make 30 calls each session before getting up

 - Reward yourself with coffee or a quick browse of your social feeds once you’ve hit your number

-Of course, you’ll need to achieve your goal a number of times to ensure you meet quota.
+Of course, you’ll need to achieve your goal a number of times to ensure you meet the quota.
 But batching these cold calling sessions will help you stay focused.

 If necessary, take yourself out of your usual environment altogether.
 If your workplace has private rooms then use them whenever you can.

-4. Cold calling For learning
+4. Cold calling for learning

-Just like any sales skill, you’re not going to become a cold calling master overnight.
+Just like any sales skill, you’re not going to become a cold-calling master overnight.
 Instead of focusing on the results, prioritize your goals around learning.